nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > If    I   or      she should chance    to be     Involved in this affair , He      trusts to you to
 # NSg/C ISg NPrSg/C ISg VX     NPrSg/V/J P  NSg/VX V/J      P  I/D  NSg    .
 NPr/ISg NPl/V  P  IPl P
 > set them free    , Exactly as    we  were  .
-# NPrSg/V/J N/I  NSg/V/J .
+# J   N/I  NSg/V/J .
 J/R     NSg/R IPl NSg/V .
 >
 #
 > My notion was that    you had been  ( Before she had this fit     ) An  obstacle that